-When evidence or notification of head lice is found in a class, a Head Lice Letter To Parents (See Appendix) will be sent home with all children in that class.
+When evidence or notification of head lice is found in a class, a Head Lice Letter To Parents will be sent by the Enrolment and Administration Officer to all families of the affected class.
 Children with active lice or eggs must be properly treated before returning to school.